 - Satisfactory completion of a problem-solving project under the supervision of the faculty advisor.
 This project may be an action program, the development of a plan to address a pertinent problem, the development of materials or methodology suited to the student's situation, or the development and execution of research appropriate to the profession.
 An oral presentation and formal project report must be submitted to and approved by the candidate's faculty advisor.

 - A minimum grade point average of 2.5 (minimum of 18 credit hours with letter grades at Cornell).

 - Completion of the degree within four years of admission.
 Some fields of study may have special requirements, so students should check with the field's Director of Graduate Studies for specific details.

 The degree candidate will prepare and submit a problem-solving project report under the supervision of their faculty advisor.
 The student and faculty advisor are responsible for the content and length of the paper.
-The Graduate School sets the minimum format for project papers.
+The Office of Professional Programs and Extended Learning sets the minimum format for project papers.
 Grammar, punctuation, spelling and other mechanical issues are the sole responsibility of the student.
 A maximum of six-credit hours are awarded for satisfactory completion of this project paper.

 For more information, please click here.